Skip to footer content

 $vbLabelText $csharpLabel

-When dealing with multiple PDF files in a site or application, you can efficiently process them in a loop.
+When dealing with multiple PDF files, you can efficiently process them in a loop.
 This approach is familiar to developers who work with file systems:

 using IronPdf;